nina-bornemann/LitScience/README.md

 # 🚧 Status
 > **In Progress — Capstone 2025**

-Core CRUD and OpenAlex integration are implemented.
+Core CRUD, OpenAi and OpenAlex integration are implemented.
 Upcoming:
-- 🧩 **OpenAI API integration** for generating smart summaries and key research insights
 - 📄 **PDF “drop-in” uploads** to extract and parse content directly from files
 - 🎨 **Expanded UI dashboard** for citation management, search, and analytics